 A keyboard trap occurs when a person who uses a keyboard to navigate a web page is unable to move focus away from an interactive element without a mouse – for example, when a modal can’t be closed.

-Establishing a focus order that follows the page sequentially and making focus states visually obvious (as shown below) can help keep users moving through their options.
+To fix this, establish a focus order that follows the page sequentially and makes focus states visually obvious (as shown below).
+This can help keep users moving through their options.